StockNews.com Initiates Coverage on Oragenics (NYSEAMERICAN:OGEN)

-StockNews.com assumed coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Free Report) in a note issued to investors on Tuesday.
-The firm set a “sell” rating on the biotechnology company’s stock.
+Analysts at StockNews.com initiated coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Free Report) in a research report issued on Friday.
+The brokerage set a “sell” rating on the biotechnology company’s stock.

 Oragenics (NYSEAMERICAN:OGEN – Free Report) last issued its earnings results on Friday, May 12th.
-The biotechnology company reported ($1.41) EPS for the quarter.
-Oragenics had a negative return on equity of 96.34% and a negative net margin of 7,467.43%.
-The business had revenue of $0.02 million during the quarter.
+The biotechnology company reported ($1.41) earnings per share for the quarter.
+Oragenics had a negative net margin of 7,467.43% and a negative return on equity of 96.34%.
+The firm had revenue of $0.02 million during the quarter.

 Oragenics, Inc, a development-stage company, engages in the research and development of antibiotics for infectious diseases in the United States.
 The company engages in the development and commercialization of NT-CoV2-1, an intranasal vaccine candidate that provides immunity from the novel severe acute respiratory syndrome coronavirus.